lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * K_3 = EDHOC-KDF( PRK_3e2m, TH_3, "K_3", h'', key_length )
       * key_length - length of the encryption key of the EDHOC AEAD algorithm
    * IV_3 = EDHOC-KDF( PRK_3e2m, TH_3, "IV_3", h'', iv_length )
-      * iv_length - length of the intialization vector of the EDHOC AEAD algorithm
+      * iv_length - length of the initialization vector of the EDHOC AEAD algorithm
    * P = ( ID_CRED_I / bstr / int, Signature_or_MAC_3, ?
 EAD_3 )

       * If ID_CRED_I contains a single 'kid' parameter, i.e., ID_CRED_I = { 4 : kid_I }, only the byte string or integer kid_I is conveyed in the plaintext encoded accordingly as bstr or int.